braindoorg/s3-glue-redshift-guide/README.md

-# Creating an Service Pipeline in AWS to Import and Transform Data from S3 into Redshift
+# Creating a Service Pipeline in AWS to Import and Transform Data from S3 into Redshift

 The following instructions assumes the user a user is logged into AWS with an account full permission to list, modify, and create services.
 It also assumes the user has selected the AWS region where he or she wants to create the services.